Elao/ErrorNotifierBundle/README.md

 This bundle sends an email each time there is a 500 error on the production server.
 You can also be notified of 404 or PHP fatal errors.

-The email contains a lot of information : see the screenshot at the end of the README.
+The email contains a lot of information: see the screenshot at the end of the README.

 ## Installation

-#### If you are working with Symfony >= 2.1
+### Symfony >= 2.1

 Add this in your `composer.json`